botlabs-gg/yagpdb-docs-v2/content/docs/custom-commands/commands.md

 all subsequent runs based off the current time.

 You must specify a channel to run interval commands in even if the command doesn't output a message.

-{{< callout context="caution" title="Warning: Interval duration limits" icon="outline/info-circle" >}}

-An interval trigger may have at minimum an interval of 5 minutes.

-You may only have up to 5x interval trigger custom commands with an interval of 10 minutes or lower.

-An interval trigger may have at maximum an interval of 1 month.

-{{< /callout >}}

 ##### Component